 - Once the realm of science projects, R&D and secret military applications, AI is a game changer today.
 However, applying this technology in disruptive and competitive ways can be super challenging.

-- Innovation is the key to organic growth (and the difference between failing, surviving or thriving).
-Innovation requires creativity and the generation of ideas.
-That process rarely occurs spontaneously in a business.
-Instead, it involves
+- Innovation is the key to organic growth requiring creativity and the generation of ideas.

-This brief explores this reality and what it means for your organization, broadly speaking, from epicenters of innovation to crucial areas of AI application to culture and strategy.
-We’ll also provide nine secrets to help you get your AI game on so you can crush your performance in the market.
+This brief provides nine secrets to help you get your AI game on so you can crush your performance in the market.
 After all, it is far better that you eat the AI bear than let that bear eat you.

 AI and Digital Transformation: More than a novelty to your firm